sraone1/jekyll-doc-theme/_docs/index.md

 ---
 title: Welcome
 Accidental pinhole and pinspeck cameras.
-Purpose: to predict the scene outside the image.
+Purpose: to predict the surroundings of an image.
 permalink: /docs/home/
 redirect_from: /docs/index.html